CirroBio/Cirro-client/README.md

 ## Authentication

-Upon first use, the Cirro client will ask if you would like to save your login information and give you a link to authenticate through the web browser.
+Upon first use, the Cirro client will ask if you what Cirro instance to use and if you would like to save your login information.
+It will then give you a link to authenticate through the web browser.

+You can change your Cirro instance by running `cirro configure` and selecting the desired instance.

 If you need to change your credentials after this point, and you've opted to save your login, please see the [clearing saved login](#clearing-saved-login) section.